redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

   infrared tripleo-undercloud --images-task import --images-url http://buildlogs.centos.org/centos/7/cloud/x86_64/tripleo_images/mitaka/delorean

+.. note:: The RDO overcloud images can be also found here: https://images.rdoproject.org

 If pre-packaged images are unavailable, tripleo can build the images locally on top of a regular cloud guest image::

   infrared tripleo-undercloud --images-task build